-The External sites app is included in all versions of Nextcloud.
-Go to Settings > Apps > Disabled apps to enable it.
-Then go to your Nextcloud Settings > Admin > Additional settings to create your links, which are saved automatically.
+The External sites app can be easily installed from the app store.
+Go to Settings > Apps > Customization to enable it.
+Then go to your Nextcloud Settings > Administration > External sites to create your links, which are saved automatically.

-Each link can have a unique icon, icons are currently loaded from apps/external/img/.
+Each link can have a unique icon, which can be uploaded in the admin settings.
 If you select a language, the link will only be displayed for users with the selected language.
 This allows you to have different documentation links for users depending on their language.